Parameter Relationships

 It’s important to be aware of the following relationships and behaviors associated with parameters, which are documented in more detail below.

 1. Parameters can have conditional relationships.
-In many cases, a parameter is only relevant under certain conditions.
+In many cases, a parameter is relevant and further required under certain conditions.
 For example, a carrier may need to ask if an applicant serves alcohol, but only if the applicant has provided a certain class code for an industry such as catering.

 2. Parameters can have parent/child relationships.
 Some parameters are children of parent parameters, and some child parameters can be parents to other parameters.
 For example, if an applicant performs work in multiple industries, they may need to submit revenue for each industry.
 In this case, the risk parameter for industry (class code) would be a parent of the risk parameter for revenue.